eudk/awesome-ai-tools/README.md

 - **Rabbit AI Accelerator** - Though specific details may vary, if available, this could refer to a compact, efficient AI accelerator designed for enhancing computational capabilities on consumer devices for AI tasks.
 - **Odroid-N2 with AI Core** - A powerful single-board computer that, when equipped with an AI Core module, can handle AI tasks and deep learning applications at the edge.
 - **Khadas VIM3** - A single-board computer that comes with an NPU (Neural Processing Unit) for AI and deep learning applications, suitable for developers and hobbyists interested in edge AI projects.
+- **Friend Mini AI Assistant by Friend.com** - A compact AI companion designed to sit on your desk or be used on the go.
+This device focuses on delivering real-time conversational AI, providing reminders, managing schedules, and acting as a "virtual friend."
+  - **Key Features**: Compact design, voice-activated interactions, friendly conversational AI, and integration with smart home devices.
+Pricing and availability vary.

+- **Jetson Orin Nano Developer Kit** - NVIDIA’s latest addition to the Jetson lineup, designed for AI and robotics projects that need more power than the Jetson Nano but remain in a small, compact form factor.
+  - **Key Features**: Supports AI model deployment, 8-core ARM CPU, 1024-core GPU, 32 TOPS AI performance, and compatible with popular machine learning frameworks.
+Priced around $199.

+- **Arduino Nicla Vision** - A small, vision-enabled AI board from Arduino, equipped with a powerful image sensor and edge AI capabilities.
+Designed for computer vision projects that require image detection and processing at the edge.
+  - **Key Features**: 2MP camera, motion sensor, environmental sensors, machine vision with Edge Impulse, and low power consumption.
+Priced around $115.

+- **Edge Impulse EON Tuner** - A software and hardware toolkit designed to help optimize machine learning models for low-power microcontrollers and edge devices.
+It integrates with compatible hardware to fine-tune models for specific IoT applications.
+  - **Key Features**: Model optimization for low-power use, compatibility with popular microcontrollers, and Edge Impulse integration for easy model deployment.
+Pricing varies by subscription.

+- **Xnor.ai AI2GO Module** - A highly efficient AI accelerator that can plug into Raspberry Pi and other SBCs, designed for low-power AI tasks like face recognition, object detection, and anomaly detection in IoT applications.
+  - **Key Features**: On-device inference for lightweight AI models, ultra-low power consumption, compatible with Raspberry Pi and similar devices.
+Pricing around $50.

+- **ESP32-S3 AI Module** - A new variant of the popular ESP32 series by Espressif, featuring improved AI and ML capabilities.
+Ideal for edge AI projects that need reliable, small-scale computing, such as image and voice recognition.
+  - **Key Features**: Dual-core processor, integrated AI instructions for machine learning, supports TinyML, and optimized for energy efficiency.
+Priced around $8–$10.

+- **Luxonis OAK-1 Pro** - An updated version of the OAK-1 with improved depth perception and AI processing, designed for projects that require high-performance machine vision and spatial analysis.
+  - **Key Features**: Onboard AI inference, 3D depth perception, color camera, Intel Myriad X VPU, and open-source SDK.
+Priced around $199.

+- **Himax WE-I Plus** - A tiny AI development board that includes a low-power AI processor for applications like face detection, wake word recognition, and gesture control.
+  - **Key Features**: Ultra-low power, image and audio processing, AI inference on-device, and suitable for always-on applications.
+Priced around $20.

+- **Kendryte K210 RISC-V AI Module** - A low-cost, RISC-V-based AI accelerator suitable for lightweight AI applications on the edge, like facial recognition, audio analysis, and gesture detection.
+  - **Key Features**: Dual-core RISC-V CPU, 0.5 TOPS of AI performance, neural network support, and ideal for IoT and wearable AI applications.
+Priced around $15–$25.

+- **Seeed Studio XIAO ESP32-S3 Sense** - A tiny microcontroller that integrates both image and audio processing capabilities in a form factor perfect for IoT applications.
+  - **Key Features**: Compact design, built-in microphone and camera, supports TinyML, and suitable for on-device machine learning applications.
+Priced around $13.
+______________________________________________________________________________

+## 💻 Software for Large Language Models

+This section covers some of the most advanced software platforms for working with large language models (LLMs), from popular web-based AI tools like ChatGPT and Claude to software that allows you to run LLMs locally on your machine.
+These tools are widely used for applications in content generation, programming assistance, and enterprise AI solutions.

+- **[ChatGPT](https://chat.openai.com/)** - Developed by OpenAI, ChatGPT is a powerful, cloud-based language model (GPT-4) known for its versatility in text generation, coding support, and conversational AI.
+It is available through OpenAI's web interface and API, making it accessible for both casual and professional users.

+- **[Claude](https://claude.ai/)** - Created by Anthropic, Claude is an advanced conversational AI that competes with ChatGPT in natural language understanding and can handle complex queries.
+Known for its ethical AI framework, Claude offers nuanced, safe, and reliable responses across a wide range of applications.

+- **[LM Studio](https://lmstudio.ai/)** - LM Studio provides a versatile environment for fine-tuning, deploying, and using language models.
+Ideal for developers and researchers, it supports running large language models on local hardware, making it a strong choice for custom model training and deployment without relying on cloud-based solutions.

+- **[LLaMA 2](https://ai.facebook.com/llama/)** - Meta’s open-source language model that can be run locally on powerful hardware setups.
+LLaMA 2 is designed for researchers and developers who need a customizable, open-source solution for tasks like natural language processing, content generation, and research.

+- **[Alpaca](https://crfm.stanford.edu/2023/03/13/alpaca.html)** - Developed by Stanford, Alpaca is an instruction-following model based on LLaMA, fine-tuned for improved performance on specific tasks.
+Alpaca can be deployed locally, allowing researchers to work with large language models offline for greater privacy and control.

+- **[Mistral](https://mistral.ai/)** - An open-weight model that competes with LLaMA, offering a balance between performance and efficiency.
+Mistral can run on local servers or personal hardware for high-performance, private deployment of language models.

+- **[GPT4All](https://gpt4all.io/)** - GPT4All offers a range of locally deployable language models that are specifically optimized to run on consumer-grade hardware.
+Ideal for users who want to run a high-quality LLM without relying on cloud services, GPT4All supports tasks like chatbots, content generation, and code assistance.

+- **[Vicuna](https://lmsys.org/blog/2023-03-30-vicuna/)** - A powerful open-source model fine-tuned from LLaMA, designed to be conversational and responsive, similar to ChatGPT.
+Vicuna is available for local deployment, allowing developers to create customized AI applications with private and secure local execution.

+- **[WizardLM](https://github.com/nlpxucan/WizardLM)** - WizardLM is a family of fine-tuned models based on open-source language models, optimized for instruction-following tasks.
+Known for its high-quality performance in natural language understanding and generation, WizardLM can be run on local servers.

+- **[OpenAssistant](https://open-assistant.io/)** - A community-driven project that provides open-source LLMs for various conversational tasks, similar to ChatGPT.
+OpenAssistant models can be deployed locally, giving developers full control over AI deployment and customization.

+- **[Text Generation Web UI](https://github.com/oobabooga/text-generation-webui)** - An open-source web-based interface for running and managing language models locally, with support for a range of models, including LLaMA, GPT-J, and others.
+This tool is popular for experimentation and customization of LLMs without relying on cloud infrastructure.

+- **[Dolly 2.0](https://www.databricks.com/blog/2023/04/12/dolly-v2-first-open-instruction-tuned-llm.html)** - Developed by Databricks, Dolly 2.0 is an open-source, instruction-tuned LLM that can be run locally, offering a cost-effective alternative for businesses looking for tailored solutions without recurring cloud costs.

+- **[Flan-T5](https://github.com/google-research/t5x)** - A variant of Google’s T5 model, fine-tuned with instruction-based learning (Flan).
+Flan-T5 is popular in the open-source community for various natural language processing tasks, and it can be deployed on local hardware for private usage.

+- **[Cerebras-GPT](https://www.cerebras.net/)** - Cerebras Systems provides open-source GPT models optimized for their AI-specific hardware.
+While designed for large-scale deployment, Cerebras-GPT models can also be run on specific compatible local setups, making it suitable for research or enterprise applications.

+- **[FastChat](https://github.com/lm-sys/FastChat)** - An open-source chat framework that supports running and fine-tuning large language models, including LLaMA, Vicuna, and other popular options.
+FastChat can be deployed locally for private, controlled conversational AI applications.